Azure/data-landing-zone/README.md

 The following prerequisites are required to make this repository work:
 * Azure subscription
-* [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) access to the subscription to be able to create a service principle and add it to the subscription.
+* [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) access to the subscription to be able to create a service principal and add it to the subscription.

 If you don’t have an Azure subscription, [create your Azure free account today](https://azure.microsoft.com/en-us/free/).